NullMember/PDFirmata/README.md

 # PDFirmata Instructions:

 If you are using Pure Data Vanilla, please install comport external (You can use Help-Find externals).
-Most of features are implemented but not documented (like I2C, Stepper, Serial etc.)
+Most of features are implemented but not documented (like I2C, Stepper, Serial etc.).
+You can find some usage notes in the PDFirmata.pd